Modern Australian fashion

 Australian Fashion Weeks – Sydney and Melbourne

-The Fashion Weeks also showcase the work of emerging designers.
+The Fashion Weeks showcase the work of emerging designers.
 Especially noted by the fashion and beauty bible Vogue as designers to watch are Tina Kalivas, Claude Maus, Kit Willow Michelmore, Arabella Ramsay, and Gabriel Scarvelli.

 Many Australians have attracted international acclaim working in the fashion industry.
 As well as designing and textiles, other fashion-oriented careers include fashion journalism, fashion photography, make-up artistry, hairdressing, fashion styling and modelling.
 Aspiring designers in Australia usually complete a tertiary qualification, with the highest-profile course in Australia offered by Melbourne's RMIT.